Cowboy Boots and Western Boots Fit Guide Tips to Tricks to Finding the Right Cowboy Boots for Your Feet

 Below you will find several tips and tricks to buying the perfect cowboy boots for your feet.
 Each tip will help you make sure the cowboy boots you're trying on will be good to you and your feet for the long term.
 While each tip should be considered when trying on your new cowboy boots, in the end, what matters most is how they feel.
 There is no exact formula for trying on cowboy boots.
 Ultimately, your feet will let you know almost whether the cowboy boots you just slipped on are right for them.

 When cowboy boots are fitted properly, your feet should feel good.
-All cowboy boots fit differently, which is why at Langston's Western Wear, we offer FREE RETURNS on all cowboy boots, so you can buy with confidence, knowing that if the boots don't work for you, we'll pay for the return shipping.
+All cowboy boots fit differently, you can buy with confidence, knowing that if the boots don't work for you, you can return them for up to 90 days.

 Differences in brand, leather, and style, all can affect the way a boot fits.
 For example, a cowboy boot from Tony Lama in size 9 will fit differently than a Justin in the same size.
 This is also true when trying different styles, a Justin Roper will fit differently than a Justin Pointy Toe" style cowboy boot.